wei-hsuan-cheng/robot_math_utils/README.md

 - `ErrorThreshold`: Check if the error is within a threshold.
 - `SCurve`: Generate an S-curve for smooth command transitions.
 - `KpPosso3`: Compute a proportional control command.
-- `KpIBVSCircle2`: Compute a control command for image-based visual servoing.

 ## Acknowledgements